 If a squirrel has found its way into your attic, then you know this is a very serious issue.
-Your home is your castle and a squirrel (or family of them) indoors can turn your house into a complete catastrophe.
+Your home is your castle, and a squirrel (or a family of them) indoors can turn your house into a complete catastrophe.
 They are capable of making a lot of noise and mess in a short time.
-It is understandable that you want them out as quickly as possible.
+Understandably, you want them out as quickly as possible.

-There are professionals who do humane wildIife removal, but if you’ve decided to do this job yourself, follow the steps below.
-Your goal will be to drive the squirrel outside, but unharmed.
-They are intelligent animals and, believe it or not, they definitely have emotions.
+There are professionals who do humane wildlife removal, but if you’ve decided to do this job yourself, follow the steps below.
+Your goal will be to drive the squirrel outside and unharmed.
+They are intelligent animals, and, believe it or not, they definitely have emotions.
 This method is quick and humane.
-If the squirrel is a mother raising babies, you should try to delay removal, if at all possible.
-In that event, wait until the babies are weaned, so they can survive on their own following removal.
+If the squirrel is a mother raising babies, you should try to delay removal if at all possible.
+In that event, please wait until the babies are weaned so they can survive on their own following removal.

 - Install the funnel, following the instructions provided on the package.
 Make sure the bigger end is securely affixed to your home so that it will not come loose.

 - Now it is time to put your plan into action to scare the squirrel out and keep it from wanting to return.
-Place some large spotlights in the attic along with a set of loudspeakers.
+Place some large spotlights in the attic, along with a set of loudspeakers.
 Dawn is a good time because the squirrel is likely still resting.
-When it is first starting to get light outside, turn on the lights and the music at the same time.
+When it is first starting to get light outside, turn on the lights and the music simultaneously.
 You want it to be bright, loud, and sudden!
-Think ACDC blasting you awake at 5 a.m — now that’s scary!
+Think ACDC blasting you awake at 5 a.m.—now that’s scary!
 The squirrel will bolt for the exit.
 It is also crucial that you remember to close the entrance into your living quarters, so the squirrel can’t go the wrong way in its frantic need to escape.
 The last thing you want is for it to enter the main part of your house like the one pictured above.

 - Ensure that all squirrels have left the attic before removing the funnel, then apply caulking as you did in step 2.

-Now comes one of the hardest tasks — the cleanup.
+Now comes one of the hardest tasks—the cleanup.
 Depending on how long and how many squirrels have been using your attic, you may have a serious cleanup ahead of you.
 If so, you may want to involve a professional nuisance-wildlife operator, who will be equipped to clean up proficiently.
-There will be droppings and any contaminated insulation to be removed, as well as disinfection and odor elimination to be done.
+There will be droppings and any contaminated insulation to be removed, as well as disinfection and odor elimination.

 Whatever option you choose, please do not hire an exterminator who will kill the squirrel.
 Humane wildlife removal experts will release the squirrel, alive and well, into a suitable habitat.
-If you decide to do it on your own, make sure you do some research on how to clean and disinfect — your health may seriously depend on it.
+If you decide to do it on your own, do some research on how to clean and disinfect—your health may seriously depend on it.
 Visit Wildlife Removal USA to find a professional humane wildlife remover for your area.